zeberity123/UVR_GUI/README.md

 ## Branch Details

-This branch is branch is meant for AMD support.
+This branch is branch is meant for AMD GPU support.

 - This code works with:
    - VR Arch (5.0, not 5.1)